Web Hosting and Domain Registration are two elements of running a website. But it’s important to understand the difference and use cases.

-- Hard to leave company for different option.
+- Hard to leave the company for a different option.

 Once you’ve chosen and activated your plan, you’ll have to follow the company’s steps to get started.
-Usually they have laid out a clear path to get your website in place and live.
+They have usually laid out a clear path to get your website in place and live.

 If you are considering a website project, then it’s critical to understand the difference between domain registration and web hosting.